JuliaHubOSS/llvm-cbe/README.md

 Resurrected LLVM C backend, with improvements.

-INSTALLATION INSTRUCTIONS
+Installation instructions
 =========================

 This version of the LLVM C backend works with LLVM 10.0.

-Earlier versions are supported too.
+Earlier versions are supported too (LLVM 7 and earlier should work).

 Step 1: Installing LLVM
 =======================